Spring Hill Mall: History

 Spring Hill Mall was developed by Homart Development Company, then owned by Sears, Roebuck & Company.
+Architectonics Inc. of Chicago was the designer of the mall.
 The mall opened in October 1980 with two anchors, Marshall Field & Company and Sears, Roebuck & Company.
 Originally, Carson Pirie Scott was scheduled to open an anchor store at the location now occupied by Kohl's (originally MainStreet), but this deal was canceled.
 The Carson's chain opened a Honey Bear Farm store in the west wing of the mall in October 1980.
 Carson Pirie Scott eventually opened a location at the mall in 1990 when former anchor Bergner's (which was added in 1981 as Bergner-Weise) was re-branded as Carson Pirie Scott.
 Bergner's parent company, P.A.
-Bergner & Co, acquired the Carson's chain in 1989 and elected to re-brand its Chicago-area Bergner stores as Carson Pirie Scott.
+Bergner & Co, acquired the Carson's chain in 1989 and elected to re-brand its Chicago-area Bergner's stores as Carson Pirie Scott.
 On April 18, 2018, it was announced that Carson's would be closing as the parent, Bon-Ton Stores, was going out of business.
 Carson's closed permanently on August 29, 2018.

 The anchor location on the northwest side of the mall opened in 1984 as Joseph Spiess Company, an Elgin, Illinois-based specialty department store company.
 Joseph Spiess closed the Spring Hill Mall store in 1994.
-This location was later Wickes Furniture, Steve and Barry's (closed February 2009), Home Furniture Mart (opened 2011), American Eagle Furniture (opened 2013) and Darna Furniture.
+This location was later Wickes Furniture, Steve & Barry's (closed February 2009), Home Furniture Mart (opened 2011), American Eagle Furniture (opened 2013) and Darna Furniture.
 This location was vacated in 2015.

 The anchor location at the west end of the mall opened in 1983 as JCPenney.
 On January 24, 2011, JCPenney announced that they would close this location by June 1, 2011.